consenz-io/consensus-meter/README.md

 The platform lets a group of people create a document that reflects the issues they agree upon and discuss the issues that are in disagreement.

-The platform allows any group of people at any scale to formulate a text in a single, coherent and clear document in a transparent and democratic way.
-The platform enable it through a new kind of Internet discussion.
-Instead of spreading across countless responses, the discussion converges around a collaborative and democratic document by incorporating voting mechanisms with discussion tools.
-This allows to distinguish between agreed upon and controversial issues, and the process has a clear product: A text that reflects the consent of the participants.

-The consensus meter is an algorithm that determine the document Threshold:
+The consensus meter is an algorithm that determine an agreement threshold:
-A number that represent how many supporters needed to approve an edit suggestion to the document.
+A number that represent how many supporters needed to approve an edit suggestion to an agreement document.
 The threshold is always a percentage of the total sum of users in a document at given time.
 For this project we have created a simulation of the consensus meter to demonstrate it's behavior at a scale and to set a base for future improvements and optimization.